Benefits Comparison

 When MERCOSUR Makes Sense (and When It Doesn't)

-Choose MERCOSUR If You Are:
+Choose MERCOSUR If You:

-Regular Residency May Be Better If:
+Regular Residency May Suit You Better If:

 • ✗ Want renewable temporary residency (can extend beyond 2 years)